garpofficial/garp.readthedocs.io/docs/garp_v030.md

 This request triggers a game ladder request.

 #### Request
-The websocket message sent jas the following JSON format:
+The websocket message sent has the following JSON format:

     {
         "@class": ".GameLadderRequest",